dotnet/arcade/Documentation/Operations/Helix-Machine-Management/Helix-End-Of-Life-Process.md

 - **End of life (EOL)**: The date at which an operating system is no longer supported by its publisher.
 Publishers will often provide more than one timeline for this (often charging customers money for longer terms).
 For .NET Core's purposes, this is usally the longest possible period where security vulnerabilities will be addressed as this is what customers running .NET on these operating systems expect, as we will need to be able to continue testing the shipped product on these operating systems until the final days of their support lifecycle.

 - **Estimated Removal Date (ERD)**: The date that .NET Core Engineering Services intends to remove a test queue or build image.
+It is
 This date is meant to force conversations to be had and actions to be taken, and is not meant to indicate a customer promise of .NET Core's OS support.
 The date may be before, or after the EOL date (preferably before) at DncEng's discretion.
 With the exception of the dotnet-helix-machines build where it can become an error once elapsed, this time is only used to inform warnings to users.
-Estimated removal dates thus can be arbitrarily extended (leaving history behind in Git commits) with sufficient cause, but the goal is to never have unsupported and un-patch-able operating systems managed by the team.
+Estimated removal dates thus can be arbitrarily extended with sufficient cause (leaving history behind in Git commits of who did it and hopefully why), but the goal is to never have unsupported and un-patch-able operating systems managed by the team.

+- **Update Required Date (URD)**: The date that .NET Core Engineering Services will next need to take action to update an image used in Helix test machines or 1ES hosted build pool images.
+This can be any date up to the estimated removal date, but not after it.
+This date is designed to allow the .NET Core Engineering Services team an opportunity to update images that need no user action (for instance: Updating to a newer, non-EOL, OS version with all the same artifacts where the users don't need to have direct communication about this.)
+When an existing image includes version information that makes this impossible (e.g. "19H1" is in a queue name but its corresponding Windows version is EOL) the Update Required date should be set to the same value as EstimatedRemovalDate.

 - **Matrix of Truth**: ([Epic issue link](https://github.com/dotnet/core-eng/issues/11077)) Ongoing work to provide a single source of information for operating system test matrix and life cycle for .NET Core Engineering systems.